 The House and Senate formally communicate with each other by messages.
 Measures are transmitted from one house to the other by a message, which explains what action has been taken.
-In some messages, one house may ask the other to take further action, such as concur in an amendment or agree to the appointment of a conference committee.
+In some messages, one house may ask the other to take further action, such as concur in an amendment.
 (This action is taken up under Propositions and Motions.)